 High blood pressure is called the silent killer.
-Read on for tips and information to protect yourself.
+Read on to understand healthy blood pressure for women and men.
+Here are tips and information to protect yourself.

 Blood pressure ranges